Action Hallucination in Generative Vision-Language-Action Models: Introduction

 Action hallucinations matter for two reasons.
 First, they are safety- and reliability-critical.
 Unlike hallucinated text, invalid actions are executed in the physical world and can cause damage or hazardous interactions.
 Second, these failures may not be confined to exotic corner cases.
 Even a model that is highly capable \emph{on average} can intermittently produce nonsensical actions, a risk that is amplified when robots are deployed at scale and over long periods of time.

 This paper argues that part of action hallucination is \emph{structural}: it arises from a mismatch between (i) the geometry/topology of physically valid behavior in robotics and (ii) the architectural regularities of modern generative action heads and planning pipelines.
 Concretely, many VLAs generate actions by sampling a \emph{connected} latent prior (typically Gaussian noise) and decoding it through a map that is continuous in the latent (as in diffusion, flow-matching, and conditional flows).
 At execution time, these models are often used sequentially and/or wrapped in test-time sampling (and possible verification).
-Our goal is not to claim that these design choices are ``wrong''---they can enable powerful generalization and smooth behavior---but to clarify \emph{when} they induce hallucinations and \emph{what} changes are needed to mitigate them.
+This work clarifies \emph{when} these design choices induce hallucinations (regardless of the data or model scale) and \emph{what} changes are needed to mitigate them.